 - After adding the new folder in the /tags/ folder, you’ll see a question mark icon next to the folder name in the Versions app.
 Click Add to include the folder and its files in the repository, then click Commit to sync your changes.

-You can continue editing your plugin files in the local copy and commit changes to sync with the WordPress.org repository.
+You can continue editing your separate files of plugin in the local copy and commit changes to sync with the WordPress.org repository.
 If you make significant changes to your plugin, create a new version by putting it in a new folder named after the version number.
 Make sure this version number matches the one in your plugin’s header.

 You can now preview your plugin in the WordPress.org plugins directory.